The Future of Customer Success in SaaS Industries

 Enriching relationships with customer success is no longer a “bonus” – Many SaaS companies can no longer sit back and collect recurring revenue with minimal customer interactions.
 Instead, they need to be proactive with their customers and understand when and how to act on issues before it’s too late.
 Competitors are always looking for new business and are building (and promoting) their own success teams.
 If you don’t have one and you’re not falling behind, you will be soon.

 Success will be more important as software continues to consolidate – While there are many SaaS companies in the market today, integrating multiple specialized software solutions can be a headache for customers.
 This is especially true if there isn’t a success team to help with implementation, including integration.
 As a result, more companies are opting for a do-it-all platform as their software “anchor” instead of cobbling together multiple small SaaS solutions in a disjointed manner.
-A success team for all software companies, large or small, is critical in ensuring a solution fits smoothly into a customer’s software ecosystem.
+A success team for all software companies, large or small, is critical in ensuring a customer success solution fits smoothly into a customer’s software ecosystem.

 More companies will have a dedicated technology manager – Having your own customer success employees is important because these new “technology manager” roles at companies need someone to form a relationship with.
 As businesses rely more on technology in the future – including new software, servers, and much more – someone needs to manage how all these technologies impact a business.
 SaaS customers need a consistent point of contact to interact with these professionals, especially after the initial customer onboarding stage, and they must be competent and readily available.